jackson-family/he-gave-me-my-ears/content/2012-10-18-day-0-williams-perspective.md

 implant is a little thing that can make a big difference.

-While Rebecca and I were waiting before going in to pre-op, I told her that I would have brought my computer instead of a book had I known there was free WiFi at the hospital.
+While Rebecca and I were waiting before going in to pre-op, I told her that I would have brought my computer instead of a book had I known there was free Wi-Fi at the hospital.

 We were both in high spirits.
 We were confident that everything would go